G&L Tribute Series (Updated for July 2021)

 You’ve seen the range we carry, from Custom Shop pieces through to the USA Fullerton Range and down to the superb Indonesian Tribute series.
 Innovations and fresh ideas abound on every model, and we think they are a genuine contender for fans of electric guitars both classic and contemporary.

 In fact, it’s the Tribute series we’d like to talk about today.
-Across the entire range, we’ve lowered the prices in order to make it almost impossible to say no to!
 There is most certainly a G&L Tribute model on our site for you!
 We’ll look at a few in a second, but first: why G&L?

-As befits a brand of guitars designed by Leo Fender, many G&L instruments bear more than a passing resemblance to the ‘other’ brand.
+As befits a brand of guitars designed by Leo Fender, many G&L instruments bear more than a passing resemblance to that certain ‘other’ brand.
 Of course they do!
 Leo designed things almost perfectly from the beginning, leaving very little room for improvement.
 Having said that, what room there was, he used!
 G&L guitars today are like updated versions of such iconic guitars as the ‘S’, the ‘T’ and the ‘Offset’, alongside Thinline and carved top versions of certain models.
+We're all for the classics, but we're even more interested in classic guitars with improvements!

 Stylistic details and, more significantly, spec and circuitry changes, mark G&L as their own brand, but there is already a lot of genuine Leo Fender heritage here to enjoy and feel as you play.